-Applicants are typically notified of the Core's decision within a month of the submission deadline.
+Applicants are typically notified of the Core's decision within four to six weeks of the submission deadline.
 Along with the decision notice, applicants receive copies of the reviewers' critiques without the reviewers' names.
 The critiques are intended to help applicants improve their studies regardless of the funding decision.

-Junior faculty whose studies are not funded are strongly encouraged to work with their CFAR mentor and submit a revised application in a future funding cycle.
+Junior investigators whose studies are not funded are strongly encouraged to work with their SD CFAR mentors and submit a revised application in a future funding cycle.
 Mentors are available to senior investigators upon request.